nvietto/nvietto/README.md

 ### Hi there 👋

-I’m a PhD candidate in the School of Criminology and Criminal Justice, with research interests in quantitative methodology and data visualization.
+I’m a PhD candidate in the School of Criminology and Criminal Justice at the University of Nebraska-Omaha, with research interests in quantitative methodology and data visualization.
 I also love all things R.

 <p align='center'>
   </a>